- The vision of Boston Islamic Seminary (BIS) was born.

 - BIS was approved by the Massachusetts Department of Higher Education to award the Master of Islamic Religious Leadership (MIRL), a full-time graduate program

-- BIS officially launched the Master of Islamic Religious Leadership (MIRL)
+- The inaugural cohort of Master of Islamic Religious Leadership (MIRL) students commenced their studies in September.

-- BIS was invited to be an Associate Member of the Boston Theological Interreligious Consortium (BTIC)
+- BIS joined the Boston Theological Interreligious Consortium (BTIC) as an Associate Member.